 9. No Questions from the Candidate

-A candidate who doesn’t ask questions about the role, team or company culture may not be fully invested in the process.
-This lack of inquiry may mean the candidate hasn’t taken the interview red flags seriously or lacks genuine interest in understanding their fit in the organization.
+A candidate may not be fully invested in the process if they do not inquire about the role, team, or company culture.
+This lack of inquiry may indicate that the candidate hasn’t taken the interview red flags seriously or doesn’t care about how they fit in the company.
 Good candidates usually have thoughtful questions that show their preparation and interest.

 10. Too Critical of Industry Standards

-Candidates who criticize industry practices or trends without offering solutions may mean lack of collaboration and adaptability.
-Such attitudes can create friction in team environments where open mindedness and willingness to change is required.
-Candidates should be able to share their perspective while being respectful and solution focused.
+Candidates who criticize industry practices or trends without offering solutions may mean a lack of collaboration and adaptability.
+Negative attitudes can lead to problems in teams that need open-mindedness and adaptability.
+Candidates need to express their viewpoints while remaining respectful and focused on finding solutions.

 Hiring the Right Fit?
 Watch Out for These Red Flags!